Average Gate Fidelity¶

 for ind in indistinguishability:

-# Modify experiment args with new value
+# Re-run experiments with new value

-fidelities.append(gate_f.process(u_cnot) * 100)
+fidelities.append(gate_f.process(results, u_cnot) * 100)

 plt.plot(indistinguishability, fidelities)